davipeterson/microcore-4bits/README.md

     ```
 2. Open the project in **Intel Quartus Prime** (open the `.qpf` file inside the `modules` folder).
 3. Ensure `rom.txt` is in the correct path relative to the simulation/synthesis context.
 4. The pin assignments should load automatically via the `.qsf` file.
-If not, make sure to import the `microcore.csv` file inside the `pinouts` folder.
+If not, make sure to import it from the `microcore.csv` file inside the `pinouts` folder.
 5. Compile the design (`Start Compilation`).
 6. Program the FPGA using the **USB-Blaster**.